• Skip to primary navigation

 • 1 pound penne pasta cooked, reserve 1/2 cup of pasta water

-• 2 Tablespoons fresh basil finely chopped
+• .25 cup fresh basil chopped

-• freshly grated Parmesan cheese to garnish - optional
+• .25 cup grated Parmesan cheese

 Instructions